 His musical set up has always been based around himself and an acoustic guitar, delicate finger picking and societal musings are what you would expect from a Will Varley live show but with a new album breeds new opportunity and Will has taken the chance to shake things up and introduce a full live band to his set and on the new record: ‘Yeah, well I’ve been doing this on my own for so many years, it’s good to shake things up a bit and I think you should never be too comfortable, and you should always try to push things a little bit further.’

-Not only has he managed to shake things up a bit in a musical sense, he has also managed to dip his toe in another medium of expression by creating the video for one of his latest singles ‘Seven Days’, a video influenced by the classic 8-bit dos games of the 90’s that he played during his childhood: ‘I’m kind of interesting in film and visuals is a whole different medium you know, writing songs you spend a lot of your time with your head being in a particular place, it’s all about the words and getting your message across and so, visual mediums to me are quite alien and I really enjoy putting symbolism and stuff into it and the animated thing, I basically had a few days/weeks after Christmas where I didn’t have much on and I just fiddled about with the song and then 2/3 weeks later there was the video, the last few days were a little intense because I realised I had a deadline and that I had to get it done but for the first week or so it was very playful process.’
+Not only has he managed to shake things up a bit in a musical sense, he has also managed to dip his toe in another medium of expression by creating the video for one of his latest singles ‘Seven Days’, a video influenced by the classic 8-bit dos games of the 90’s that he played during his childhood: ‘I’m kind of interested in film and visuals is a whole different medium you know, writing songs you spend a lot of your time with your head being in a particular place, it’s all about the words and getting your message across and so, visual mediums to me are quite alien and I really enjoy putting symbolism and stuff into it and the animated thing, I basically had a few days/weeks after Christmas where I didn’t have much on and I just fiddled about with the song and then 2/3 weeks later there was the video, the last few days were a little intense because I realised I had a deadline and that I had to get it done but for the first week or so it was a very playful process.’

 The travelling troubadour still has enough wonder in him to continue creating stories through the way he sees the world, he may not be walking from venue to venue but his commitment to his craft remains steadfast and as long as he continues to push himself and his music forward, we will be hearing his musings for a long time to come.